JiHongKim98/aws-s3-lambda-image-resizer/README.md

 Before getting started, ensure you have the following:

-1. **AWS Account**: You need an AWS account with access to S3 and Lambda services.
+1. **S3 Object Lambda Setup**: You need an S3 bucket and an S3 Object Lambda access point configured.
+This includes creating an S3 Object Lambda function and integrating it with your S3 bucket to allow image resizing on the fly.
 2. **Node.js 20.x Runtime**: This Lambda function is designed to run in an AWS environment that uses the Node.js 20.x runtime.
 Ensure your AWS Lambda function is configured with Node.js 20.x as the runtime environment.

 ## Getting Started